adan-zahra/basic_calculator_dart/README.md

 # basic_calculator_dart
-A beginner dart code : console based basic calculator built using dart language.
+A beginner dart code : It is a console based basic calculator built using dart language.